 Analyzing VanEck Vectors Semiconductor ETF's Unusual Options Activity

-VanEck Vectors Semiconductor ETF (NASDAQ:SMH) shares experienced unusual options activity on Friday.
-The stock price moved up to $256.31 following the option alert.
+Shares of VanEck Vectors Semiconductor ETF (NASDAQ:SMH) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $259.63.

 - Sentiment: BULLISH